philrz/super/docs/commands/super.md

 When pretty printing, colorization is enabled by default when writing to a terminal, and can be disabled with `-color false`.

-#### Pipeline-friendly Super Binary
+#### Pipeline-friendly BSUP

-Though it's a compressed format, Super Binary data is self-describing and stream-oriented and thus is pipeline friendly.
+Though it's a compressed format, BSUP data is self-describing and stream-oriented and thus is pipeline friendly.

-Since data is self-describing you can simply take Super Binary output of one command and pipe it to the input of another.
+Since data is self-describing you can simply take BSUP output of one command and pipe it to the input of another.
 It doesn't matter if the value sequence is scalars, complex types, or records.
 There is no need to declare or register schemas or "protos" with the downstream entities.

-In particular, Super Binary data can simply be concatenated together, e.g.,
+In particular, BSUP data can simply be concatenated together, e.g.,
 ```mdtest-command
 super -f bsup -c 'select value 1, [1,2,3]' > a.bsup
 super -f bsup -c 'select value {s:"hello"}, {s:"world"}' > b.bsup